The Contract

 It is slower than that.

 It is the way the shoulders never quite come down.
-The way sleep becomes a negotiation in the months before renewal.
-The way you cannot fully celebrate the good semester because somewhere in the back of every good thing is the question of whether there will be a next one.
+The way sleep becomes a negotiation in the months leading up to renewal.
+The way you cannot fully celebrate the good semester, because somewhere in the back of every good thing is the question of whether there will be a next one.

-And the cruelest part, the part that I am still sitting with,
+And the cruellest part, the part that I am still sitting with,

 is that they needed me.